shmg1679/CodePath-course-works-Cyber-Security/README.md

 3. Set the parameter for brute forcing
 <img src="https://user-images.githubusercontent.com/91004979/160264861-6b80e353-63ab-45fe-89f3-2bcbafb70155.png" width="900" height="500">

-4. As you can see, i found Admin and Pest which is a user I've created for testing.
-These two had different length compared to others which mean it exist.
+4. As you can see, I found Admin and Pest which is a user I've created for testing.
+These two had different length compared to others which mean allows me to know that they exist.

 <img src="https://user-images.githubusercontent.com/91004979/160264916-336c0097-8ba2-482e-bc53-9745656a41ec.png" width="900" height="400">